tomorrowdevs-projects/programming-basics/projects/m1/018-roulette-payouts/README.md

 - Odd versus Even (Note that 0 and 00 do not pay out for even)
 - 1 to 18 versus 19 to 36

-Write a program that simulates a spin of a roulette wheel by using Python’s random number generator.
+Write a program that simulates a spin of a roulette wheel by using a random number generator.
 Display the number that was selected and all of the bets that must be payed.

 For example, if 13 is selected then your program should display: